IgorVaryvoda/Help-Ukraine/README.md

 ![List of QR codes to help Ukraine](https://cdn.earthroulette.com/help-ukraine/QR.png)

 ## Help the Ukrainian army
-Without additional weaponry, Russo-Ukrainian war will become an endless bloodbath, spreading misery, suffering, and destruction.
-Please pressure your politicians into providing aid to Ukraine.
-Here's the [list of what Ukraine Needs](https://saveualist.com/)
   - [Come back alive fund](https://savelife.in.ua/en/donate/).
 The most trusted NGO for helping the Ukrainian army
   - [Donate to the Organization for Development, Security and Sustainment](https://odss.ee/blog/help-ukraine)
   - [AeroRozvidka](https://aerorozvidka.xyz/).
 Specialist drone unit that fight like geniuses, but are forced to [crowdfund supplies](https://www.theguardian.com/world/2022/mar/28/the-drone-operators-who-halted-the-russian-armoured-vehicles-heading-for-kyiv)